RN12 - Environment & Society

 - Co-coordinator: Çigdem Adem, Ankara Rivers Study Group (Turkey) E-mail list (cadem07[at]gmail.com)

 - Balázs Bálint, Environmental Social Science Research Group (Hungary)

 - José M. Echavarren, Universidad Pablo de Olavide (Spain)

 - Ana Horta, University of Lisbon (Portugal)

-- Nikoleta Jones, University of Cambridge (UK)
+- Nikoleta Jones, University of Warwick (UK)